bentoml/bentoctl/docs/core-concepts.md

 Bentoctl uses terraform to define the infrastructure and create the various components that are required.
 Terraform is a mature and popular infrastructure as code (IaC) solution.
 There were a few reasons why we choose Terraform.
-1. it has a huge collection of plugins (or providers as terraform calls it) that bentoctl operators can leverage.
+1. Terraform has a huge collection of providers (plugins for cloud providers) that bentoctl operators can leverage.
 With this, you can write custom operators that can deploy to any cloud service that has a provider in the [terraform registry](https://registry.terraform.io/browse/providers).
 Terraform